Setup & OrganizeCustom Fields

 Best Practices

 Start with two or three fields that drive real decisions.
 It's tempting to add a custom field for every "wouldn't it be nice to track" — but every required field is friction on the form.
-Keep the public-facing form short; track internal-only fields in admin.
+Keep the public-facing form short.

 • Make most fields optional.
 Required fields slow down submission.
-Make a field required only if you genuinely can't process the post without it.
+Uncheck Mark as optional field only if you genuinely can't process the post without the value.

 • Use Dropdown for known sets.
-If the value is one of a small fixed list (Urgency, Region, Persona), use Dropdown — it forces consistency and makes filtering reliable.
+If the value is one of a small fixed list (Urgency, Region, Persona), use Dropdown — it forces consistency.

-• Use Number when you'll sort by it.
-ARR, vote weight, effort estimate — these are far more useful as numbers than as text tags.
+• Use Number for quantities.
+ARR, effort estimate — these are far more useful as numbers than as text.

-• Don't put PII in custom fields you'd surface publicly.
-If a field can show on the public portal, treat it like any public form input.
+• Don't put PII in custom fields.
+Fields appear on the public post form, so treat them like any public form input.